 This program is offered in both fully on ground and online delivery modes.
 All courses must be passed with at least a B" grade.
+This course includes the use of simulator.

 Course weeks may vary depending on the program offering, which has a total length of approximately 48 weeks.